StarcraftSu/grammar-wheelchair/README.md

 - Replies directly in Slack with a revised version.
 - Can be tested and developed locally using `ngrok`.

+**Note:** Ephemeral messages (only visible to you) will be automatically cleared when the app restarts.

 ---

 ## Architecture